jlaua2/CS351--Group-12/README.md

 **Q1: What database are you using for your project (SQLite, PostgreSQL, noSQL, MongoDB,...), and why do you choose it?**

-We will use SQLite for development since we are familiar with it from CS341.
+We will use SQLite for development since we are familiar with it from CS 341.
 Our database will store user accounts, cached API results, and product search history.
 While APIs provide much of the data, the database ensures quick access to frequently used information.
 For scability, we may later migrate to PostgreSQL.

 **Q2: How will database be helpful to your project?
 How will you design your database to support your application features?**